David Petitions Saul; David Armed for the Combat; David Removes the Armor

 David Petitions Saul

 David, his shepherd's crook in hand, asks King Saul for the right to do battle with Goliath.
 The king attempts to dissuade his youthful servant from this dangerous task, but David is adamant.
 With the Lord's help, David explains, he has slain a lion and a bear.
 So will the Philistine giant fall, for he has dared to curse the army of the Living God.
 The king yields.
 Saul's warriors glance at each other, clearly uncertain of the wisdom of this decision.
-(1 Kings 17:31–37)
+(I Samuel 17:31–37)

 David Armed for the Combat